 If you're the executor of the estate (in charge of wrapping up the deceased person's affairs), you should ask for at least 10 certified copies.
 You'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.

-If you need to order copies of a death certificate after the time of death has passed, go to the website of the Kansas Department of Health and Environment.
-From the KDHE website, you can download a mail-in order form or find information for ordering death certificates in person, over the phone, or online.
+If you need to order copies of a death certificate after some time has passed, visit the website of the Kansas Department of Health and Environment.
+From there, you'll find options for ordering death certificates online, by mail, over the phone, and in person.

 In Kansas, you must provide a copy of your government issued photo ID or other acceptable identification at the time you order a certified copy of the death certificate.
-Each copy of a Kansas death certificate costs $15.
+Each copy of a Kansas death certificate costs $20.
+Additional processing fees might apply, depending on the method of ordering.

-In Kansas, you can obtain a certified copy of a death certificate if you are one of the following:
+In Kansas, you can obtain a certified copy of a death certificate if you have a "direct interest."
+Those with a direct interest in the death certificate include:

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 It is rarely necessary; refrigeration is simpler and serves the same purpose.
-Kansas regulations require a body to be embalmed or refrigerated if final disposition does not occur within 24 hours.
-(Kansas Administrative Regulations § 63-3-11.)
+If burial or cremation won't occur within 24 hours (or longer, if no health hazard or nuisance will occur from the delay), Kansas regulations require a body to be either embalmed or refrigerated.
+(K.A.R. § 63-3-11.)

-In addition, embalming is legally required in Kansas when:
+However, embalming (without the choice of refrigeration) is required in Kansas when:

 A casket is often the single greatest expense incurred after a death.
 The average cost of a casket is more than $2,000, and the price can run into the $10,000-$20,000 range for more elaborate designs and expensive materials.
 Whether due to the cost or for other reasons, some people prefer to forgo a casket altogether.